 My name is Matt Wilson.
-I live in Cleveland Heights with my wife and sons.
+I live in Cleveland Heights with my wife and children.
+If you’re a programmer in Ohio, you might be working on something I got started.
 I founded and built OnShift.com, a real-time staffing management tool for large health care facilities.
-I helped the folks behind SpotHero get started too.
-I’m one of the crew that organizes PyOhio.
+I built the first version of SpotHero.
+Same with Complion.

 These days, I run 216 Software, which is a tiny software shop that builds prototypes of interesting ideas.

 In my spare time, I do stuff and then describe it in this blog.

 Nobody asked, but the name t+1 is a reference to the economic modeling and forecasting code I worked on while I was at the Fed.
 That’s where I was first introduced to the joy of programming.
 Anyhow, t is often the name of the the variable used to measure time, and t+1 refers to one time period into the future.

 There’s a dorky economics joke about how our money should say “in t+1 we trust” instead of “in God we trust” because we don’t have a hard currency.